anilzen/anilzen.github.io/content/authors/anil/_index.md

   url: https://umd.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Researcher, administrator, and technologist; exploring spacetime infinity and working towards operational efficiency in academia.
+bio: Research scientist and administrator exploring spacetime infinity.

 # Interests to show in About widget
 interests: